syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Column.md

 documentation: ug
 ---

-# Column Chart in .NET MAUI Chart
+# Column Chart in .NET MAUI Chart (SfCartesianChart)

 Column chart is used to plot discrete rectangles for the given data point values.
-To render a column chart, create an instance of [ColumnSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ColumnSeries.html?tabs=tabid-1), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
+To render a column chart, create an instance of `ColumnSeries`, and add it to the `Series` collection property of `SfCartesianChart`.

 {% tabs %}